 A circular economy is an industrial model that is restorative by design and proposes that, instead of extracting natural resources, materials that have already been processed can be recovered and reused in various ways, thus protecting natural resources from over exploitation, an issue that is particularly sensitive in Latin America.
 The objective in this is to keep scarce, valuable resources in circulation for longer periods of time, promoting recycling and avoiding loss of materials.
 Achieving these objectives requires alternative models of business such as reuse, remanufacturing and product-as-service.

-To perform an assessment of the circular economy and to prepare a road map for the Dominican Republic and Ecuador, revealing who are the key actors/interested parties and characterizing gaps and deficits, to serve as input for the collaborative construction of a roadmap on this issue, to serve as a management tool for the future implementation phase.
+To perform an assessment of the circular economy and to prepare a road map for Cuba, the Dominican Republic, Ecuador, El Salvador and Paraguay, revealing who are the key actors/interested parties and characterizing gaps and deficits, to serve as input for the collaborative construction of a roadmap on this issue, to serve as a management tool for the future implementation phase.

 ● Reduced use of resources needed per unit produced;